prophile/compd-screens/README.md

 To install:

+1. Install the CoffeeScript compiler
-1. Install compd
+2. Install compd
-2. Run *./install*
+3. Run *./install*

 All other dependencies, through the magic of virtualenv, are installed locally - in the *dep* directory as a matter of fact.

 To run, use *./run*.

 To develop, enter the virtualenv using *./shell*.

+CoffeeScript frontend scripts can be recompiled with *./compile*.

 Credit
 ======